woltapp/mitmproxy-mock/README.md

 ## Configuration

-The main benefit of using this script instead of writing your own is the simplicity of configuration.
-However, the configuration itself supports many things, and is not particularly simple to understand or describe, so I recommend going by example.
+The configuration of this tool is done in JSON, which contains handlers for requests and/or responses by path/endpoint.
+The JSON file is provided as an argument when starting the proxy.
+It is automatically reloaded when its modification time changes, i.e., you can edit it while the proxy is running without interrupting operations.

 The configuration file is a JSON file containing a single dictionary (map) object.
 The two main top-level keys are `request` and `response`, which